Admissions Process and Timeline

 Scores should not be older than three years at time of application.
-For 2018 matriculation, we will consider MCAT scores from September 1, 2014 through September 9, 2017.
+For 2024 matriculation, we will consider MCAT scores from January 2020 through September 09, 2023.
 Your application is not complete until we receive MCAT scores.
 The latest date you can take the test and still be considered for admission is September of the calendar year in which you are applying.

 Residency and Citizenship

-- Cost: Financial aid is offered only to those applicants who are U.S. citizens or permanent residents of the U.S. Persons who are not U.S. citizens or permanent residents must either pay for four years of tuition in advance (current figures can be found in the Student Services Cost of Attendance breakdown), or deposit this sum in an escrow account.
+- Cost: Financial aid is offered only to those applicants who are U.S. citizens or permanent residents of the U.S. Persons who are not U.S. citizens or permanent residents must pay for four years of tuition in advance (current figures can be found in the Student Services Cost of Attendance breakdown).

 - Prior educational experience: We strongly encourage you to complete a minimum of one year of full-time coursework at an American college, and to take courses in chemistry (organic and general), physics, biology and/or English before applying to medical school.
 If you have not completed the equivalent of a U.S. bachelor's degree abroad, you should work towards doing so in the U.S. This provides us, and yourself, with a perspective regarding how well you could do at an American medical college, and thus a basis of comparison with other applicants.
 We suggest this even if you have completed all or part of a medical school curriculum abroad, and even if you have obtained your permanent resident status.

-Those who are not U.S. citizens or permanent residents must either pay for four years of tuition (current figures can be found in the Student Services Cost of Attendance breakdown) in advance, or deposit this sum in an escrow account.
+Those who are not U.S. citizens or permanent residents must pay for four years of tuition (current figures can be found in the Student Services Cost of Attendance breakdown) in advance.

 Special Features of Weill Cornell

 Yes.
 Weill Cornell is a leader in international study opportunities.
 Such programs typically involve clinical care and/or research in developing nations.
 Each year, between a third and a half of our students participate in clinical care and research in South America, the Caribbean, Africa, South Asia and East Asia.
 Increasing numbers of students have also received funding for international electives during the summer between their first and second year of medical school.
-For further information, please refer to Global Health.
+For further information, please refer to WCM International Medical Student Education.